scottgriv/Post.e/README.md

         - Pin a Post (which will be displayed on your own Profile).
         - Reply to a Post.
         - Love a Post.
-    - Click on the Profile name to segue to the users Profile screen.
+    - Click on the Profile name to segue to the user Profile screen.
 ---
 <img src="./images/phone_post.gif" width="19%" height="19%"/><img src="./images/phone_attachments.png" width="19%" height="19%"/>